aworma4/Trigger_Word_Detction/README.md

 # to dos

-* functionalise training + introduce MLflow
+* functionalise training + introduce MLflow  -
+Done need to add to a separate text file - not sure the early stopping has done anything

 * Re run for more training dat (currently only using 20 total)